 This simple change can reap huge rewards.

-And what do you think is going to rank higher in a Google Image Search for “Meatball Recipe”?
+Which title do you think is going to rank higher for “Meatball Recipe”?

 I know you are stumped! 😉

 Just kidding, it’s obviously the second choice!

 By changing your image’s name to keywords related to your post, your images have the ability to rank higher in the image search!

 - Repeat the same keywords over and over, add numbers to differentiate (meatballs 1, meatballs 2)

 - Use related keywords (best meatball recipe, most delicious meatball recipe, etc.)

 - Use long-tail keywords or questions (what is the best meatballs recipe?)